Los Alamos National Laboratory Computational Modeling of Solid-State Detectors Postdoc in Los Alamos, New Mexico

 What You Will Do

-We are seeking a postdoctoral research associate to join our Team within the Theoretical Division at Los Alamos National Laboratory (LANL) to conduct research on hybrid perovskite based radiation detectors.
-The aim of the project is to design, in conjunction with experimental collaborators, hybrid perovskite materials (crystals and thin films) for detection of high-energy electromagnetic waves and particles (e.g., X-rays, gamma-rays, charged particles, etc.).
-Along with this goal, basic and novel carrier transport and recombination properties, electron-phonon coupling and carrier collection will be modeled.
-The successful candidate will be expected to use computational electronic structure methods to understand the materials structure-function properties under excitation.
+We are seeking a postdoctoral research associate to join our Team within the Theoretical Division at Los Alamos National Laboratory (LANL), to conduct research using ab initio time dependent density functional theory (TDDFT) to model the electronic, optical and chiroptical signals in order to determine structure property relationships that will allow for the controlled development of chiral quantum systems specifically for the detection of chiral light.
+Along with this goal, basic and novel carrier transport and recombination properties, electron-phonon coupling and carrier collection will be modelled.
+The successful candidate will be expected to use computational electronic structure methods to understand the materials structure-function properties.

 We therefore invite applicants who are interested and experienced in working on materials modeling and electronic structure methods to apply.
-Focused research topics will include: 1) modeling electronic and optical properties; 2) characterizing loss mechanisms; 3) ascertaining the role defects play in device performance; 4) modeling interfaces and helping to design contacts that suppress interfacial recombination.
+Focused research topics will include: 1) modeling electronic circular dichroism (ECD) and vibrational (V)CD spectra, most of the utilized methods can be employed using commercial software; 2) examining the electronic structure changes by performing molecular dynamics; 3) investigating electron/hole relaxation and recombination using open-source non-adiabatic molecular dynamics codes.

-The candidate will also be encouraged to explore novel device functionalities within the scope of radiation detection; for example, new device architecture design, novel carrier extraction properties and ultra-fast device response.
+The candidate will also be encouraged to explore novel device functionalities within the scope of chiroptical properties; for example, new material design, novel carrier extraction properties and ultra-fast device response.

 What You Need